 The section of river that I guide is from Clio to the Red Bridge near Quincy.
 Good access to the river is available in Graeagle as well as Two Rivers and Camp Layman.
 A couple of forest roads provide access between Sloat and Red Bridge.
 All fly fishing here is done while walk/wading and it is not uncommon to do a bit of hiking between spots.

-The season runs from the last Saturday in April to November 15.
 Early season fishing can be good to great depending on the water year.
 Streamers account for the largest trout caught in the spring.
 Prolific hatches mark early summer season with dry fly fishing at its finest.
 By mid July in most years, the river warms up to the point that we can no longer safely practice catch and release.
 When this occurs I stop fishing here until water temps drop in the fall.
 Cool crisp mornings and brilliant colors await the fly fisherman in the fall.